From humble beginnings in Victorian London, to global clearing service, this is the story of LCH

 2008 – LCH successfully resolved the $9 trillion notional interest rate swap portfolio of the defaulted clearing member Lehman Brothers.
 From a portfolio that comprised more than 66,000 trades, SwapClear was able to fully resolve the default within three weeks and with no loss to its other clearing members.

-2012 - London Stock Exchange Group assumed a majority stake in LCH, while LCH expanded its US clearing capabilities by purchasing the International Derivatives Clearing Group.
-In 2012, LCH also launched CDSClear, our credit default swap clearing service for European members, and ForexClear, offering global currency markets a dedicated service for clearing NDFs and other OTC foreign exchange products.
-ForexClear now covers 95% of the global NDF marketplace, including industry-leading risk management for 17 emerging market currencies.
+2012 – London Stock Exchange Group assumed a majority stake in LCH, while LCH expanded its US clearing capabilities by purchasing the International Derivatives Clearing Group.
+In 2012, LCH also launched CDSClear, our credit default swap clearing service, and ForexClear, offering global currency markets a dedicated service for clearing NDFs and other OTC foreign exchange products.

 2016 – LCH was rebranded as LCH, The Markets’ Partner.